semiprime/pygenda/docs/Evolution_Data_Server.md

 will need to provide the uid.
 If you don't know the uid, omit it in the config, and start Pygenda from the command-line.
 A list of uids will be shown in the terminal.

+You can optionally add a `display_name = SOME_NAME` line to either calendar if you want to override the name provided by EDS.

 You can add further calendars to Pygenda, these should be placed in sections titled `calendar2`, `calendar3`, etc. Example: